 When it comes to overclocking, most DIYers are probably excited immediately.
 However, these processes are somewhat unfamiliar to newbies.
-Nowadays, there are few products that can be extensively overclocked.
+Nowadays, few products can be extensively overclocked.
 But on the other hand, manufacturers are quite concerned, probably because they want to show excellent design and manufacturing.
-Now there may be more products that can be overclocked than before. let’s take a look at the basics of modern computer overclocking and how to achieve one.
+Now there may be more products that can be overclocked than before.
+Let’s look at the basics of modern computer overclocking and how to achieve one.

 Basics of Modern Computer Overclocking

 Still talking about the most common CPU overclocking, various manufacturers have various features.
-For example, Intel only provides overclocking in high-end Z-series chipsets and some K-type(K indicates that the CPU is unlocked and can be overclocked) CPUs.
+For example, Intel only provides overclocking in high-end Z-series chipsets and some K-type(K indicates that the CPU is unlocked and can be overclocked).

-Recently, Intel has just popularized this function in the mainstream models B560 and B660.
+Intel has recently popularized this function in the mainstream models B560 and B660.

-Overclocking Computer Motherboards That Doesn’t Officially Support Overclocking
+Overclocking Computer Motherboards That Don’t Officially Support Overclocking

 Of course, the fact that the chipmaker doesn’t make it “overclockable”, doesn’t mean you can’t break such CPUs.
 See the image below for an insight